Energetic, tunable, highly-elliptically polarized higher harmonics generated by intense two-color counter rotating laser fields: Results and analysis

-where $n_{1}$ and $n_{2}$ are integer numbers that are associated with the number of photons involved in the process of HHG at angular frequencies $\omega$ and $\beta\omega$, respectively.
+where, $n_{1}$ and $n_{2}$ are integer numbers that are associated with the number of photons involved in the process of HHG at angular frequencies $\omega$ and $\beta\omega$, respectively.
 On the other hand, parity and spin angular momentum conservation requires that $\varDelta n=n_{1}-n_{2}$=$\pm1$.
-Therefore, in the case of 13$^{th}$ harmonic and $1.985\leq\beta\leq$ 2.005 (which reflects our experimental conditions), the unique pair ($n_{1},n_{2}$) associated with this harmonic is equal to (5,4).
-It becomes evident that a linear dependence of the generated harmonic energy is expected as a function of the parameter $\beta$ which is inversely proportional to the SHG central wavelength.
+Therefore, in the case of 13$^{th}$ harmonic and $1.985\leq\beta\leq2.005$ (which reflects our experimental conditions), the unique pair ($n_{1},n_{2}$) associated with this harmonic is equal to (5,4).
+It becomes evident that a linear dependence of the generated harmonic photon energy is expected as a function of the parameter $\beta$ (as confirmed in Table \ref{tab:The-slope-=00003D00003D000394=00003D00003D000395/=00003D00003D000394=00003D00003D0003BB}).